Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 Event format: In-person (with virtual options)

-This accounting and finance community event is one of the biggest accounting conferences out there, and one I attended in 2019.
+This event is one of the biggest conferences for accounting professionals.
+I also attended it in 2019.

 Here’s me giving my thoughts about the event: